Included In

 • Care for a newborn or newly adopted child within the first year after the birth or adoption; and

-• Care for an immediate family member due to a serious health problem.
+• Care for a family member due to a serious health problem.

 How Does an Employee Request a NJFLA Leave?

-Generally, under this employment statute in New Jersey, employees have to give their employer at least 30 days' advance notice before they can take a protected family leave.
-However, when the leave is for an emergency or providing 30 days' notice is otherwise impossible, the employee only has to give as much notice as is possible under the circumstances.
+Generally, under this New Jersey employment law, employees have to give their employer at least 30 days' advance notice before they can take a protected family leave.
+However, when the leave is for an emergency or providing 30 days' notice is otherwise impossible, the employee only has to give as much notice as is practical under the circumstances.

-To the extent appropriate, employers have the right to ask an employee for additional information so it can determine whether the leave is covered by the FLA.
-The employer also can require the employee to have a health care provider complete a certification form to allow the employer to confirm that the leave is covered by the FLA.
+To the extent appropriate, an employer has the right to ask an employee for additional information so it can determine whether the leave is covered by the NJFLA.
+The employer also can require the employee to have a health care provider complete a certification form to allow the employer to confirm that the leave is covered by the NJFLA.

-How Much Time Can an Employee Take Off Under the FLA?
+How Much Time Can an Employee Take Off Under the NJFLA?

 Eligible employees are entitled to up to 12 weeks of family leave during a 24-month period.

-Are Employees Entitled to be Paid During FLA Leaves?
+Are Employees Entitled to be Paid During NJFLA Leaves?

 Although some companies provide paid family leaves, the FLA does not require employers to pay employees during a family leave.
 Employees may be entitled to receive insurance benefits pursuant to the New Jersey Paid Family Leave Insurance Law, or to use sick leave pursuant to the New Jersey Earned Sick Leave Law or a company policy.

-What Protection Does the FLA Provide to Employees Who Take Family Leaves?
+What Protection Does the NJFLA Provide to Employees Who Take Family Leaves?

-Generally, when an employee takes a leave pursuant to the FLA, he or she is entitled to return to his or her job, or an equivalent one, when the leave is over.
+Generally, when an employee takes a leave pursuant to the FLA, they are entitled to return to their job, or an equivalent one, when the leave is over.

-What is the Deadline to File a Claim under the FLA?
+What is the Deadline to File a Claim under the NJFLA?

-The FLA is a New Jersey employment statute that has a 2-year statute of limitations.
+The FLA has a 2-year statute of limitations.
 In other words, you must file a claim under it within 2 years of the violation of law.

 Client Reviews